ojullien/Shell/README.md

 ## Installation

-Require a Debian/Ubuntu version of linux and a Bash version 4.4 at least
+Require a Debian/Ubuntu version of linux and a Bash version ~4.4.

 1. [Download a release](https://github.com/ojullien/Shell/releases) or clone this repository to install this project.
 2. For each apps in app folder check out and edit the configuration files located in app/\<app_name\>/cfg/.